Disclaimer: This post may contain affiliate links. Click here

 Most essential Tools

-The following list is for the most essential tool to start your garden adventure.
+The following is a list of the essential tool to start your garden adventure.

-- A round shape with a pointy edge to slice into the soil easily.
+- A round shape with a pointy edge to slice into the ground easily.

-- A slight scoop-like form to be able to scoop out soil.
+- A slight scoop-like form to be able to scoop out the soil.

 - An angled handle to prevent you from bending your back too much.